-Getting your subject to hold a tool or other object they work with conveys information about what they do.
+Getting your subject to hold a tool or object they work with can convey information about who they are.

-A man holding a hammer would be perceived as a carpenter.
-A woman pictured with test tubes, flasks and holding a beaker of liquid will most likely be a scientist or chemist.
+A man holding a hammer may be perceived as a carpenter.
+A woman pictured with test tubes, flasks, and a beaker of liquid will most likely be seen as a scientist or chemist.

 Some props are not so informative.
-Computers, clip boards, or books and other items which are too generic will not be so effective.
+Computers, clipboards, books, and other items might be too generic and ineffective.

 You want your prop to convey specific information about the person’s occupation.
 Or at least to hint at it.